Ranavirus: Replication

-Ranaviral replication is well-studied using Frog virus 3 (FV3).
+Ranaviral replication is well studied using Frog virus 3 (FV3).
 Replication of FV3 occurs between 12 and 32 degrees Celsius.
 Ranaviruses enter the host cell by receptor-mediated endocytosis.
 Viral particles are uncoated and subsequently move into the cell nucleus, where viral DNA replication begins via a virally encoded DNA polymerase.
 Viral DNA then abandons the cell nucleus and begins the second stage of DNA replication in the cytoplasm, ultimately forming DNA concatemers.
 The viral DNA is then packaged via a headful mechanism into infectious virions.
 The ranavirus genome, like other iridoviral genomes is circularly permuted and exhibits terminally redundant DNA.

 There is evidence that ranavirus infections target macrophages as a mechanism for gaining entry to cells.

+DNA repair

+Andrias davidianus ranavirus, isolated from the Chinese giant salamander, encodes a protein (Rad2 homolog) that has a key role in the repair of DNA by homologous recombination and in DNA double-strand break repair.

 Transmission

 Transmission of ranaviruses is thought to occur by multiple routes, including contaminated soil, direct contact, waterborne exposure, and ingestion of infected tissues during predation, necrophagy or cannibalism.

 Ranaviruses are relatively stable in aquatic environments, persisting several weeks or longer outside a host organism.